ScotWind offshore auction raises £700m

 They include parts of the North Sea to the east of Angus, the outer Moray Firth, west of Orkney, east of Shetland and north-west of both Lewis and Islay.

-CES chief executive Simon Hodge said: "Today's results are a fantastic vote of confidence in Scotland's ability to transform our energy sector.
+Crown Estate Scotland chief executive Simon Hodge said: "Today's results are a fantastic vote of confidence in Scotland's ability to transform our energy sector.

 "In addition to the environmental benefits, this also represents a major investment in the Scottish economy, with around £700m being delivered straight into the public finances and billions of pounds worth of supply chain commitments."